flapperleenie/flapperleenie.github.io/prop.md

 Open-ended hierarchies
 : If plural logic is awesome, then superplural logic must be super awesome.
 More about cheerios, innocence and open-ended hierarchies in my master's thesis, [Superplural Logic](https://www.illc.uva.nl/Research/Publications/Reports/MoL-2015-23.text.pdf).

+Open access
+: Scientific data and ideas should be free and accessible to all.
+Here's Wittgenstein's [Nachlass](http://www.wittgensteinsource.org), published and curated by the Wittgenstein Archives at the University of Bergen.

 <!-- Open relationships
 : Here are some resources for opening up your romantic and non-romantic relationships. -->